unclereeemus/ytmp/README.md

 **FEATURES:**
   - Keyboard centered
   - Add local files/directories
-  - Select from multiple search results
+  - Select from search results
   - Search regular youtube or youtube music (kind of... in a round about way. see `ytmp h` for explanation)
   - Search and add youtube playlists to the queue (or only select songs of playlists)
   - Download songs after they have been played a chosen amount of times (and play the download in the future)